This course will equip you with the skills to be an effective teacher and to have a clear understanding about how to engage learners in this subject.

 how to apply for your first teaching post

-You will spend the first four weeks of the course at UCL Institute of Education campus in central London focusing on pedagogy and then one day a week throughout the training year.
+You will spend the first three weeks of the course at St Mary’s University focusing on pedagogy and then every Wednesday throughout the training year.
 This allows you to receive excellent teaching and share best practice with other trainees in your subject.
 You will then have two school placements where you will be supported by a mentor.
 Whilst in school, you will also have Professional Studies sessions with our cohort of School Direct and PGCE students in order to share best practice and learn important skills.

 The course leads to PGCE with MA credits.

 You will have two school based placements which will run across the majority of the year.
-The first placement runs from October to January, and the second placement runs from February to June.
+The foundation placement runs from September to December, and the consolidation placement runs from late January to June.
 All of our schools in the alliance are based in Richmond and Twickenham.
 These are:

 Orleans Park School (lead school)